braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 In the canonical formulation of standard General Relativity, the cosmological constant $\Lambda$ enters the action as an immutable, fixed parameter woven into the fabric of the Einstein field equations, dictating the global curvature scale without dynamical variability.
 Unimodular Gravity fundamentally alters this paradigm by promoting $\Lambda$ to the status of a dynamical variable (more precisely, by interpreting it as the canonical momentum conjugate to an independent spacetime volume variable, often denoted as the total integrated 4-volume).
 This promotion establishes a canonical conjugate pair, $[\hat{\Lambda}, \hat{\mathcal{T}}] = i\hbar$, wherein the commutator encodes the quantum uncertainty inherent to non-commuting observables.
 Here, the Unimodular Time variable $\mathcal{T}$ assumes the role of the "position-like" coordinate, while $\Lambda$ functions as its "momentum-like" counterpart; given that $\Lambda$ governs the vacuum energy density permeating empty spacetime, its conjugate $\mathcal{T}$ correspondingly tracks the cumulative accumulation of 4-volume across the cosmological expanse, thereby furnishing a global, objective metric for the universe's elapsed "run-time" that transcends local gauge choices.

 This canonical structure achieves the restoration of unitarity to the formalism of quantum cosmology, which otherwise succumbs to the atemporal constraints of general covariance.
-In the conventional approach to quantum gravity, $\hat{H}$ imposes a primary constraint demanding $\hat{H}\Psi = 0$ on the physical state space, thereby projecting the dynamics onto a subspace where time evolution vanishes identically and yielding the infamous frozen "Block Universe," in which all configurations coexist in a static, changeless totality devoid of intrinsic becoming.
+In the conventional approach to quantum gravity, $\hat{H}$ imposes a primary constraint demanding $\hat{H}\Psi = 0$ on the physical state space, thereby projecting the dynamics onto a subspace where time evolution vanishes identically and yielding the infamous frozen 'Block Universe,' in which all configurations coexist in a static, changeless totality devoid of intrinsic becoming **[(Rovelli & Smolin, 1990)](/monograph/appendices/a-references#A.55)**.
 By contrast, the incorporation of the dynamical time variable $\mathcal{T}$ within Unimodular Gravity perturbs the underlying constraint algebra, elevating the temporal progression to a first-class dynamical principle.
 The resultant equation of motion assumes the canonical form of a genuine Schrödinger equation parametrized by $\mathcal{T}$:

 $$i \hbar \frac{\partial \Psi}{\partial \mathcal{T}} = \hat{H} \Psi$$